-As summer begins winding down and the days get shorter, it’s time to leave our flip flops and bikinis behind and pull out our scarves and cardigans.
-One of the things we love about this season is all of the comforting and savory recipes you can make.
-From stews to thick bread, there are a variety of things you can whip up in your kitchen this autumn.
+As summer begins winding down and the days get shorter, it’s time to leave our flip-flops and bikinis behind and pull out our scarves and cardigans.
+One of the things we love about this season is all of the comforting and sweet fall recipes you can make.

 Our recipe is easy to follow and includes many ingredients you likely have in your pantry.
 We love this recipe because of the rich flavor and the perfect consistency.
 It’s incredibly flavorful, smooth and the perfect pie for Thanksgiving.